bvasilop/udemy-complete-JS-course/JS-Array-and-Object-Methods/js-array-methods.md

 ### Example
 **Write a for...of loop that:
-loops through each day in the days array capitalizes the first letter of the day and prints the day out to the console
+loops through each day in the days array, capitalizes the first letter of the day and prints the day out to the console.
 Your code should log the following to the console:**

     Sunday Monday Tuesday Wednesday Thursday Friday Saturday